Internet in Australia: Cyber attacks

 In 2016, the government released the cyber security strategy.

 In June 2020 prime minister Scott Morrison revealed that Australian organisations, including governments and businesses, and key infrastructure were being targeted by a sophisticated foreign state-based hacker.

 In January 2024, Russian hackers launched a major attack on Australian government departments and agencies.
 This attack, considered Australia's largest government cyberattack to date, resulted in the theft of 2.5 million documents from 65 different government entities.
 The hackers gained access by infiltrating an Australian law firm that worked with the government.

+In 2024-25, the Australian Signals Directorate (ASD) received over 84,700 cybercrime reports, an average of one report every six minutes, and responded to more than 1,200 cyber security incidents, an 11 per cent increase on the previous year.
+ASD answered more than 42,500 calls to the Australian Cyber Security Hotline, around 116 per day.
+The average self-reported cost of cybercrime per report rose 14 per cent to $56,600 for small business and 8 per cent to $33,000 for individuals.

+In April 2025, several large Australian superannuation funds were targeted in a coordinated credential stuffing campaign using credentials previously exposed in unrelated breaches, affecting funds including AustralianSuper, Rest, Hostplus and Insignia Financial.

+On 30 June 2025, Qantas detected unauthorised activity on a third-party platform used by one of its contact centres, and customer data was subsequently released by the attackers in July 2025.
+Qantas stated that no identity documents, credit card numbers or personal financial details were accessed, and that frequent flyer passwords, PINs and login details were not compromised; the airline obtained an injunction in the Supreme Court of New South Wales restraining further publication of the stolen data.

 Internet censorship

 Australia is classified as Under Surveillance by Reporters without Borders from 2009 to present.

+On 31 December 2007, Stephen Conroy announced the federal government's intention to censor "inappropriate material" from the Internet.
+Under the proposed system any Australian who subscribes to an ISP would receive a "clean" version of the Internet, with the stated aim of protecting children from accessing violent and pornographic websites.
+The plan was later abandoned.

 Web browsers

-As of 2024, most used web browsers according to Statcounter were: